emipa606/XNDVanillaFriendlyAnimalSurgery/README.md

-# XNDVanillaFriendlyAnimalSurgery
+# [[XND] Vanilla-Friendly Animal Surgery (Continued)](https://steamcommunity.com/sharedfiles/filedetails/?id=2343960451)

 ![Image](https://i.imgur.com/buuPQel.png)

 Update of XeoNovaDan mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1130112804

-- Replaced the patches with assemblies instead, should now work on all animals similar to https://steamcommunity.com/sharedfiles/filedetails/?id=2270547158][XND] Animal Armor (Continued)
+- Replaced the patches with assemblies instead, should now work on all animals similar to [[XND] Animal Armor (Continued)](https://steamcommunity.com/sharedfiles/filedetails/?id=2270547158)
 - Added the possibility to craft all animal body-parts
 - Added ear implants

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

-[strike]# **Compatibility**
+~~# **Compatibility**

 For Modders: To make a patch for this mod, simply plug the defNames of your mod&apos;s animals into the appropriate XML patches.
-Vanilla animal patches can be found in Patches/Core for reference.[/strike]
+Vanilla animal patches can be found in Patches/Core for reference.~~

 I wouldn&apos;t recommend using this *and* &apos;A Dog Said&apos; together due to the overlap of parts and balance inconsistencies that will be introduced.

-Recommended to use with https://steamcommunity.com/sharedfiles/filedetails/?id=2270547158]**Animal Armor** to maximize the customization of your animals.
+Recommended to use with [**Animal Armor**](https://steamcommunity.com/sharedfiles/filedetails/?id=2270547158) to maximize the customization of your animals.

-[strike]No animal mods have been made compatible with this yet.
-I&apos;m not going to be responsible for creating compatibility patches with other mods either.[/strike]
+~~No animal mods have been made compatible with this yet.
+I&apos;m not going to be responsible for creating compatibility patches with other mods either.~~

 # **Overview**